Soon, you'll be meeting your chicks for the first time.

 That chick grew up to be one of my handsome Light Sussex hens, who I named Buffy.
-All the pictures of the pipping, unzipping and hatch on this page are of Buffy.
+All the pictures of the pipping, unzipping and hatching on this page are of this little chick.

 Here she is, in my little Brinsea incubator, just a few minutes after she'd hatched.

 This is it - the moment you've been waiting for!
 Don't expect it all to happen quickly, or exactly 'on time' though - the chick will decide for herself when she's ready.